merely-useful/py-rse/index.md

 which can be confusing as they are interchangeable in most other programming languages.
 In the rule above,
-the recipe is "run `bin/countwords.py` on the raw data file and put the output in a CSV file in the `results` directory".
+the recipe is "run `bin/countwords.py` on the raw data file and put the output in a CSV file in the `results` directory."

 To test our rule, run this command in the shell: